Visit Jardin, Colombia: The Town That Time Forgot

-The well preserved colonial architecture, colorful buildings, beautiful basilica, and lively town square make it the perfect peaceful getaway from Medellin.
-Jardín was a three and a half hour bus ride from the city, but the winding roads and vast mountain views made it thoroughly enjoyable.
+The well preserved colonial architecture, colorful buildings, beautiful basilica, and lively town square make Jardin, Colombia the perfect peaceful getaway from Medellin.
+It was a three and a half hour bus ride from the city, but the winding roads and vast mountain views made it thoroughly enjoyable.

-It’s a breath of fresh air away from the long work hours, the stress, and the constant screen time the rest of the world seems to revolve around now, and Daniel and I were more than ready for our long weekend of relaxation here.
+It’s a breath of fresh air away from the long work hours, the stress, and the constant screen time the rest of the world seems to revolve around now, and Daniel and I were more than ready for our long weekend of relaxation in Jardin, Colombia.

 Our Friday night started (and ended) with dinner and drinks in the lively town square.
 Get ready to practice your Spanish because the locals are the most friendly people we’ve ever met.